dsarona/ds_class/Project/ProjectPaper.md

 ## Conclusions and key learnings
 * Data manipulation took much longer than expected
 * Assumptions about FW data/policy proved problematic
+* Ability to predict attacks/exploitation by defined attributes failed for the following:
+  * Traffic is allowed for some VLAN's regardless of service status
+  * All IP's are targetted at some level
+  * Further review to also include traffic volumes might be requried